Everything we know about the Laken Riley case as murder trial under way

 Now, nine months later, Ibarra is on trial for her murder.

 The 26-year-old’s trial was set to begin on November 13 with jury selection but, at a pre-trial hearing one day before, he waived his right to a jury trial and requested a bench trial – where a judge decides the facts and makes a ruling on the case – instead.
-His trial finally began on the morning of Friday November 15.
+His trial finally began on November 15.

+During opening statements on Friday, Prosecutor Sheila Ross said Ibarra had been “hunting” for women on the day of the murder but when he came across Riley she “fought” back.
+When she “refused to be a rape victim, he bashed her skull in with a rock repeatedly.”

+Defense attorney Dustin Kirby said in his opening that Riley’s death was a tragedy and called the evidence in the case graphic and disturbing.
+But he said there is not sufficient evidence to prove that it was Ibarra and questioned how his fingerprints could be on the phone if he was supposedly wearing gloves.

 Here’s what we know so far about the case: